chuanqisun/htmaa-2025/src/posts/week-10/index.md

 ## Manual Particle Accelerator

 Who doesn't like particle physics?
-Smashing particles together at near light speed could make cool pictures and win you a [Nobel prize](https://en.wikipedia.org/wiki/Higgs_boson).
+Smashing particles together at near light speed could make cool [images](https://news.mit.edu/2010/lhc-results-0205) and win you a [Nobel prize](https://en.wikipedia.org/wiki/Higgs_boson).
 In this project, let's accelerate a particle by hand!

 It hurts my brain to imagine the positive/negative relationships involved in casting.
 I found sketching an effective way to develop the concept.